camptocamp/oerpscenario/Readme.txt

 To install it, you need ruby and optionnaly Postgresql install depending which server you wanna use :

-sudo gem install cucumber
-sudo gem install activeresource sudo gem install rspec sudo gem install parseconfig sudo gem install ooor --source http://gemcutter.org
+sudo gem install cucumber (V. 0.5.1) sudo gem install activeresource sudo gem install rspec sudo gem install parseconfig sudo gem install ooor --source http://gemcutter.org (V. 1.2.3)

 (Optional, if you want to use it) sudo gem install rake